 In addition to filling out your Testing Interests, be sure to click the box for “I want to receive test invites for Centercode partner opportunities” in your Basic Profile to get partner invitations.

 Partner test invitations will also include a brief description of the product and a link to their community.
 Since these tests are not hosted by us, your Betabound information will not work.
 You will need to create a new account if this is your first time in a partner’s testing community.
 Below is an example of a partner test invitation.

-If you’re interested in joining these tests then you’ll click on the link in the email and be taken to a landing page in the company’s community.
-You won’t be able to use your Betabound login info to access this community.
-You’ll need to create a new account in the company’s community to apply for the test.
-These tests will also be run by employees of the companies themselves, so the testing experience might be a bit different than what you see in Betabound tests.
+We’ll mention that these tests will be run by employees of the companies in the invitation, so the testing experience might be a bit different than what you see in our exclusive tests.
 You may be asked to do different activities with the product or submit different kinds of feedback, but don’t let that deter you!
-These are excellent opportunities to become a beta tester for some of the biggest names in the tech industry.
+These are excellent opportunities to become a tester for some of the biggest names in the tech industry.